nirvanaos/nirvana.vc/readme.md

 Other Nirvana projects included here as submodules.

 This repository relates to the first stage of Nirvana development, based on MSVC compiler and runtimes.
-Now it is obsolete and frozen.
+It will be obsolete soon.

 The new [Nirvana repository](https://github.com/nirvanaos/nirvana) uses [Nirvana SDK](https://github.com/nirvanaos/nirvana-sdk) with own C runtime library, standard C++ library and uses CLang compiler.